Chart Color Schemes

 Infrastructure

-Lobethal has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Lobethal has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 0 projects that could impact the area.
-Notable projects include SA Water Capital Work Delivery Contracts, SA Public Housing Maintenance and Services Contracts, South Australian Road Network Maintenance, and South Australia High Productivity Vehicle Network Access.
-The following list details those most relevant:.
+No changes can significantly impact a region's performance like modifications to local infrastructure, major projects, or planning initiatives.
+AreaSearch has identified zero projects that could potentially affect this area.
+Notable projects include SA Water Capital Work Delivery Contracts, SA Public Housing Maintenance and Services Contracts, Northern Adelaide Transport Study, and South Australian Road Network Maintenance.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.